Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty

 \subsection{Utterance Classification Results}

 The classification process implements a two-step chain-of-thought structure, requiring models to first generate explicit reasoning before producing the final categorization.
-Each few-shot example demonstrates comprehensive reasoning processes covering speaker identification, utterance content analysis, classification labeling, engagement level assessment, and relevant contextual references.
-Complete prompt specifications, including few-shot examples, are provided in Section \ref{supp-sec:prompt} of the Supplementary Material.
+Each few-shot example demonstrates explicit reasoning processes covering speaker identification, utterance content analysis, classification labeling, engagement level assessment, and relevant contextual references.
+Complete prompt specifications, including few-shot examples, are provided in Section D of the Supplementary Material.
 The classification process was executed on an NVIDIA RTX A6000 GPU with an Intel Xeon Gold 6426Y CPU in a Linux environment.

 Following the utterance classification, we excluded entries labeled as ``uncorrelated'' from subsequent analyses.
 The remaining utterances, classified as EXP and EOI, were segregated to construct distinct interaction networks for each type of discourse.
-As a result, a total of 4,233 utterances were analyzed, 497 classified as EXP and 696 as EOI.
+As a result, a total of 4,233 utterances were analyzed, of which 497 were classified as EXP and 696 as EOI.
 The latter category was further divided into three subcategories based on engagement level: \textit{high}, \textit{medium}, and \textit{low}.
 Table \ref{tab:classification} presents a detailed breakdown of these classifications.

-We provide three illustrative examples to demonstrate the accuracy of the system in achieving the intended classification objectives.
+We provide three illustrative examples to demonstrate how the classification scheme operates in practice across diverse interaction types.
 Table \ref{tab:example1} demonstrates how the system effectively classifies instances in which students explain their own ideas, including responses to the questions.
 Student explanations of mathematical reasoning, often presented in extended detail, are labeled \textit{explaining their own idea}.
 In contrast, brief affirmations or interjections that do not reflect substantial communicative intent are correctly classified as \textit{uncorrelated}.
-The example also illustrates the medium-level engagement classification, particularly when students pose clarifying questions such as \say{How do you know it was 35?}) about others' ideas.
+The example also illustrates the medium-level engagement classification, particularly when students pose clarifying questions such as \say{How do you know it was 35?} about others' ideas.